Espresso Almond Cashew Butter

 - Allow the nuts to cool for 1 to 2 minutes and then transfer them to a large food processor bowl fitted with a blade attachment.
+Add the espresso beans.
 If you have a high-powered blender (such as a Vitamix), you can use this instead of a food processor.

 - Process the nut/espresso mixture until it is coarse and clumpy.
 Once it clumps, it will form a ball and quickly begin to become smooth.
 Scrape down the bowl with a spatula every few minutes.
 Continue processing until the nuts release all of their oils and the butter is loose, smooth, and can easily drizzle from the end of a spoon.
 Depending on the power of your food processor, this process may take 5 to 15 minutes total.

 - Add the vanilla bean paste (or vanilla extract), salt, and maple syrup (if using) and process for an additional 30 seconds.
 Transfer the nut butter to a small glass container, cover, and refrigerate for up to 3 weeks.

 If you have roasted nuts on hand (instead of raw), it is best to warm them in an oven for several minutes before processing.
 Warm nuts will release more oils and produce a smoother nut butter than raw nuts.
 If you prefer raw nut butters, feel free to skip the roasting step.